jzerilli/python-sql-exercise/README.md

 Packages used:
 - requests to get the url
 - beautifulsoup to parse the html
-- regex to clean up strings from the tabe
+- regex to clean up strings from the html table
-- psycopg2 to insert data to a postgres database
+- psycopg2 to insert data to a postgres table